 Here are the summary of questions and answers I discuss in this session:

-In this episode of The Engineering Career Coach Podcast I am going to answer questions from our listeners asking for career advice.
+In this episode of The Engineering Career Coach Podcast I am going to answer career questions from our listeners asking for career advice.

 Can you point me in a direction to learn more about small niche markets in the engineering profession?